richshaw2015/dino-rss-electron/README.md

 _Have a skin in the game !_

+### 🍎 Apple Silicon Support

+Enjoy the benefit of new technology in Apple Silicon.

 ### ️🆓 Free for 100 feeds
 Just [Buy me a coffee](https://www.buymeacoffee.com/dinorss) to get more feeds.